Written by the ParentPowered team; Edited by Maren Madalyn

 Emphasize routines that build communication

-When sending written communications home with students, you can also include response questions for families beyond a simple signature.
-The goal here is to better engage parents with their students’ current work.
-Here are a few sample questions that can be amended to any permission slip or form:
+When sending written communications home with students, school staff can also encourage parents to share feedback alongside requests for signatures, home information, and more.
+The goal here is to encourage deeper involvement among family members with their students’ current work.
+Here are a few sample questions to add to school forms when collecting parent feedback:

 - Ask your child about the steps of this school project.
 What did they say?